 Benefits: Generous paid vacation and holiday time, sick days, family and caregiver leave, subsidized medical and dental benefits, transportation benefits and self-funded 403(b) retirement plan.

-Deadline: The initial application window will be open until January 7, 2022.
-Applications will be accepted until the position is filled.
+Deadline: Applications will be accepted until the position is filled.

 To apply: Please submit a PDF of your resume, an example of your writing (e.g. a grant application, a grant report, journalistic writing or fundraising appeal) and answer some brief questions in this application form.
 If you’d like to chat about the job before applying, contact Jay Burseth, WCIJ development director, via email: firstname.lastname@example.org